Israel kills another militant commander in Gaza as fighting goes on, truce efforts falter

 “We say to the terrorists and those who send them: We see you everywhere.
 You can’t hide, and we choose the place and time to strike you,” he said, adding that Israel would also decide when calm is restored.

 The initial Israeli airstrikes on Tuesday that set off the exchange of fire killed three senior Islamic Jihad militants in their homes and at least 10 civilians — most of them women and children.
-The Israeli military has said its attacks were focused on Islamic Jihad militant infrastructure in the coastal enclave.
+The Israeli military has said its attacks were focused on Islamic Jihad militant infrastructure in the coastal enclave and that it would investigate any civilian deaths.

-That set off a burst of rocket fire on Wednesday that triggered air-raid sirens throughout southern and central Israel.
+Those strikes set off a burst of rocket fire on Wednesday that triggered air-raid sirens throughout southern and central Israel.
 Damage was reported when rockets slammed into buildings that were empty because residents had fled the area.
 The military said more than 500 rockets were fired toward Israel.
 It said most were intercepted by Israel’s missile defense system or fell in open areas.

 Israel says the airstrikes are a response to a barrage of rocket fire launched last week by Islamic Jihad in response to the death of one of its members from a hunger strike while in Israeli custody.